-In 2018 it is likely that nearly all of the larger, frequently utilised roosts in the urban portions of the Perth metropolitan area have now been identified, keeping in mind that many roost sites are used infrequently (making their use difficult to document) and that Carnaby's Black-Cockatoos may occupy new sites if existing roosts are degraded or cleared, or the availability of nearby food resources changes.
+In 2019 it is likely that nearly all of the larger, frequently utilised roosts in the urban portions of the Perth metropolitan area have now been identified, keeping in mind that many roost sites are used infrequently (making their use difficult to document) and that Carnaby's Black-Cockatoos may occupy new sites if existing roosts are degraded or cleared, or the availability of nearby food resources changes.

-The rate of discovery of previously undetected roosts in the Perth-Peel Coastal Plain was high in 2010 and 2011.
-Between 2012 and 2017 new roosts continued to be detected at a rate averaging 11 per year.
-In 2018 only five new roosts were detected.
+The rate of discovery of previously undetected roosts in the Perth-Peel Coastal Plain was high in 2010 and 2011 (35 and 22 new sites).
+Between 2012 and 2017 new roosts continued to be detected at a rate averaging 12 per year.
+In the last two years only ten new roosts were detected.
 Many of the confirmed roosts identified since 2012 have been identified through a research program, combining satellite tracking of Carnaby's Black-Cockatoos released from rehabilitation centres with field surveys to inspect potential roost sites and conduct roost counts when birds are present (Christine Groom, DBCA, unpublished data; Groom et al. 2013).
-Field surveys by Mark Blythman (DBCA) have also identified previously unknown sites within the Perth-Peel Coastal Plain and Northern Darling Scarp and Plateau.
+Field surveys by Mark Blythman (DBCA) also identified previously unknown sites within the Perth-Peel Coastal Plain and Northern Darling Scarp and Plateau.
 Since 2016, research at Murdoch University led by Dr Kris Warren has identified many new roosts by tracking birds which have been injured, rehabilitated and released.
 These have been incorporated into the GCC database and many of these sites are now confirmed roosts.

-It is likely that important roosts remain to be identified in the rural and semi-urban portions of the Perth-Peel Coastal Plain, particularly in the northern (Moore River catchment) and southern (Lake Clifton) extremities of the region.
-Additional roosts also continue to be identified within the northern portions of the Northern Darling Scarp and Plateau, particularly between Gidgegannup and Bindoon.
-The southern and eastern portions of the Northern Darling Scarp and Plateau remain less well surveyed for roosts of Carnaby's Black-Cockatoo (Johnstone et al. 2010; Lee et al. 2013).
+It is likely that some roosts remain to be identified in the rural and semi-urban portions of the Perth-Peel Coastal Plain, particularly in the northern (Moore River catchment) and southern (Lake Clifton) extremities of the region.
+The southern and eastern portions of the Northern Darling Scarp and Plateau remain less well surveyed for roosts of Carnaby's Black-Cockatoo (Johnstone et al. 2010; Lee et al. 2013) and large roosts will most probably continue to be discovered in regional areas.